Switzerland entry requirements for Turkey passport holders

 Hotel booking or host invitation

-Carry a confirmed hotel reservation or a signed letter from your host in Switzerland.
-Immigration may ask where you are staying each night.
-If staying with friends, they need to register you with the local residents' registration office.Recommended
+Have a confirmed hotel reservation or a signed invitation letter from your host in Switzerland.
+Immigration may ask to see it at the border.
+If staying with friends, they need to register you with the local residents' registration office (Einwohnerkontrolle).Recommended

 Proof of funds